ranranrunforit/-Wine-Quality-and-Wine-Type-Prediction/README.md

 ### logistic regression

-We’ll fit five logistic regressions, each more complex than the previous.
+We fit five logistic regressions, each more complex than the previous.

-We fit an additive model using variables `volatile acidity`, chlorides, `free sulfur dioxide`, `total sulfur dioxide`, pH, sulphates, alcohol.
+-   an additive model using variables `volatile acidity`, chlorides, `free sulfur dioxide`, `total sulfur dioxide`, pH, sulphates, alcohol.

-we fit an additive model with log transformed predictor log(`free sulfur dioxide`) + log(`total sulfur dioxide`)
+-   fit an additive model with log transformed predictor log(`free sulfur dioxide`) + log(`total sulfur dioxide`)

-We fit an additive model using all available predictors
+-   fit an additive model using all available predictors

-We fit a two-way Interaction model using all available predictors
+-   fit a two-way Interaction model using all available predictors

-We fit a two-way Interaction model using all available predictors, and perform variable selection using BIC with a backwards selection procedure.
+-   fit a two-way Interaction model using all available predictors, and perform variable selection using BIC with a backwards selection procedure.

 ``` r
 wine_add1 = glm(Type ~  `volatile acidity` + chlorides + `free sulfur dioxide` + `total sulfur dioxide` + pH + sulphates + alcohol, data = wine_trn, family = binomial)